 The package

 In some countries, in order to compensate for high taxes, you get a salary-package with lots of advantages besides the monetary salary.
-For example, a car.
-It’s nice, but always think that money can buy anything (like, your food, your rent, your medical bills), while the car is just a car.
+For example, a company car.
+It’s nice, but always think that money can buy anything (like, your food, your rent, your medical bills, and many trips to Japan), while the car is just a car.
 It lowers your charges but always make sure that the actual money you get covers your needs!
+Don’t lower your salary expectations because you’ll receive a nice car or other perks.

-Also, when comparing salaries, always take into account the package, especially when it’s heavy (eg full medical coverage, really big annual compensation, tax-free fees…).
-It makes the calculation a bit trickier, but if you loose all advantages to a small money raise, you may be loosing in the end.
+Also, when comparing salaries, always take into account the package, especially when it’s heavy (for example full medical coverage, really big annual compensation, tax-free fees…).
+It makes the calculation a bit trickier, but if you loose all advantages to a small money raise, it’s probably not in your interest.

 Raise versus a new job